AHTARazzak/learning_r/README.md

-ALI RAZZAK SCRIPT MADE DURING Theoretical chemistry PhD at UNIVERSITY OF BASEL For "makerama.py" to be run in Python2.7
+ALI RAZZAK SCRIPT MADE DURING Physical Chemistry PhD at UNIVERSITY OF BASEL For "combine_column_1s.py" to be run in Python2.7

+Takes the first row of two files [x] and [y] and combines them into a single file with two rows [x y].
+Particularly usefulin preperation for the "make_ramachandran.py" script.

+for "makerama.py"
+File takes 2 inputs:
+1) File one containing column.
+2) File two containing column.
+3) File three combination of column 1 from both files.

+For "make_ramachandran.py" to be run in Python2.7

 Takes sequentially ordered list of dihedral angles so in column 1 x axis sequence and column 2 the dihedral angle.
 Produces 3D histogram of ramachandran plot and outputs onto customisable GUI.